sonic-net/SONiC/doc/copp/Preserve_COPP_tables_to_improve_fast-reboot.md

 2. Perform fast-reboot with value that is different from user's configuration (whether user's configuration is same as default value or not) for one of the CoPP tables contents, in the specific case - LACP.
 Examine that it is being deleted and a new entry is being added to the table instead of it during the coppmgr merge logic.
 3. Perform reboot to previous SONiC version that doesn't support one of CoPP entries that were found in the table prior to the reboot.
 Check that the entry is being preserved through DB migration and being cleared in the coppmgr merge logic.
 4. Remove one of CoPP table entries before rebooting and examine that it is missing on startup and being added as a new entry during coppmgr merge.
-5. Perform downgrade, i.e. reboot to previous SONiC image not containg the changes to mergeConfig logic and check that CoPP tables are cleared in DB migrator as in current behaviour.